 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the schtasks.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: The original schtasks.exe from Microsoft is an important part of Windows, but often causes problems.
-Schtasks.exe is located in the C:\Windows\System32 folder.
+Schtasks.exe is located in the C:\Windows\System32 folder or sometimes in a subfolder of C:\Windows.

 Schtasks.exe is a Windows system file.
 The file is a trustworthy file from Microsoft.
 The program has no visible window.
 Therefore the technical security rating is 1% dangerous.